omar7l/DorY/README.md

 ```

 ### Frontend Technology
-> 🚧: Describe your views and what APIs is used on which view.
-If you don't have access to the Internet Technology class Budibase environment(https://inttech.budibase.app/), please write to Devid on MS teams.

-This Web application was developed using Budibase and it is available for preview at https://inttech.budibase.app/app/pizzeria.
+This Web application was developed using Budibase and it is available for preview at

 ## Execution
 > 🚧: Please describe how to execute your app and what configurations must be changed to run it.